Stéphen Boyer

-Pierre Jean Stéphen Boyer (born 10 April 1996) is a French professional volleyball player who plays as an opposite spiker for the France national team.
+Pierre Jean Stéphen Boyer (born 10 April 1996) is a French professional volleyball player who plays as an opposite for SV.League club JTEKT Stings and the France national team.
 Boyer won a gold medal in the men's tournament at the Olympic Games Tokyo 2020.

 Career

-Boyer took part in the 2017 World League and won a gold medal after beating Brazil in the final.
+Boyer took part in the 2017 World League and won a gold medal after France beat Brazil in the final.